muffin87/helm-tutorial/part-07/README.md

 When you define dependencies you need to create a file called `requirements.yaml`.
 We will go through the process of setting up such a file, of course, with an
 example: Let's take a look back at our Ghost application.
 In the first part we ran our blog software with a SQLite database.
-Imagine xou are now facing the problem that the traffic on your running blog instance is very high and the latency increases.
+Imagine you are now facing the problem that the traffic on your running blog instance is very high and the latency increases.
 After taking a look in your monitoring system, you notice that the database is the bottleneck (high IO on the SQLite partition).
 You now have a few options like using faster storage or try to add a cache.
 For our example we will try to switch the database from SQLite to MySQL.
 With MySQL you can use Master Slave replications which scale much better.
-So we need to modify our Ghost chart.
+So we need to modify our Ghost Chart.
 First we will create a `requirements.yaml` file:

 ```bash